Wallaroo

 Health performance in Wallaroo is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Wallaroo faces significant health challenges, with various conditions affecting both younger and older age cohorts.
-The rate of private health cover in Wallaroo is approximately 46%, which equates to around 2,265 people, significantly lower than the national average of 55.3%.
+Wallaroo faces significant health challenges, with various conditions affecting both younger and older residents.
+Approximately 46% (~2,295 people) have private health cover, lower than the national average of 55.3%.

-Arthritis and mental health issues are the most common medical conditions, impacting 14.1% and 9.8% of residents respectively.
-Conversely, 53.3% of residents claim to be completely clear of medical ailments, compared to 56.0% in the rest of South Australia.
-Wallaroo has a higher percentage of seniors aged 65 and over, with 37.3% (1,827 people) compared to 36.2% in the rest of SA.
-Despite this, health outcomes among seniors in Wallaroo perform better than those of the general population in terms of health metrics.
+The most prevalent medical conditions are arthritis (14.1%) and mental health issues (9.8%).
+Conversely, 53.3% report no medical ailments, compared to 56.0% in the Rest of SA.
+Wallaroo has a higher proportion of seniors aged 65 and over at 37.3% (1,851 people), compared to 36.2% in the Rest of SA.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health